 - Bogus officials: People claim to be from your utility company as a way of gaining access to your home.
-Always check the ID of any official, and if they’re genuine they won’t mind waiting while you check.
+Always check the ID of any official, and if they are genuine they won’t mind waiting while you check.

-- Fake charity collections: A fraudster may pretend they’re from a charity and ask you to donate money, clothes or household goods.
+- Fake charity collections: A fraudster may pretend they are from a charity and ask you to donate money, clothes or household goods.
 Legitimate charities will all have a charity number that can be checked on the Charity Commission website.

 - Made-up consumer surveys: Some scammers ask you to complete a survey so they can get hold of your personal details, or use it as a cover for persuading you to buy something you don’t want or need.

-- Hard luck stories: Someone may come to your door and ask you to help them out with cash, ask to use your telephone or claim they’re feeling unwell.
+- Hard luck stories: Sometimes, scammers may come to your door and ask you to help them out with cash, ask to use your telephone or claim they’re feeling unwell.
 The story is made up and intended to con you out of your money or gain access to your home.

-How can I protect myself from doorstep scams?
+How can I protect myself from doorstep scams and scammers?

 There are things you can do to feel safer when answering the door, such as: